yoelayan/landing-innovate/README.md

 Set the following environment variables in Railway:

 - `SECRET_KEY`: Django secret key for security (required)
-- `DEBUG`: Set to 'False' for production (default is 'False')
+- `DEBUG`: Set to 'False' for production
-- `ALLOWED_HOSTS`: Comma-separated domains, e.g. '.railway.app,yourdomain.com' (default includes railway.app and localhost)
+- `ALLOWED_HOSTS`: Comma-separated domains without spaces, e.g. 'localhost,127.0.0.1,.railway.app,yourdomain.com'
 - `DATABASE_URL`: Automatically set by Railway if you provision a PostgreSQL database
 - `PORT`: Automatically set by Railway

 ### Deploy Steps
 1. Push your code to GitHub
 2. Connect your GitHub repository to Railway
+3. Set up the required environment variables in Railway
-3. Railway will automatically build and deploy your application using the Dockerfile
+4. Railway will automatically build and deploy your application using the Dockerfile
-4. Provision a PostgreSQL database if needed
+5. Provision a PostgreSQL database if needed

-5. Railway will automatically handle environment variables and deployment
+### Notes
+- We're using django-environ for environment variable management
+- The application is configured to work with either SQLite or PostgreSQL automatically
+- Static files are collected during the Docker build process